FStarLang/FStar/INSTALL.md

 ### Homebrew formula for Mac OS X ###

-On Macs you can also build and install the latest F\* release using Homebrew This will install F\* and all required dependencies (including Z3):
+On Macs you can also build and install the latest F\* release using Homebrew.
+This will install F\* and all required dependencies (including Z3):

         $ brew install fstar